-During your stay at Geneva General Hospital, your care will be coordinated by a team of physicians and allied health professionals who serve our Hospitalist Program.
-Geneva General Hospital has the most hospitalists of any area hospital.
+During your inpatient stay, your care will be coordinated by a team of physicians and allied health professionals who serve our Hospitalist Program.

 Below we have outlined the benefits provided to patients and families by the hospitalist team which is focused on providing high quality in-patient hospital care.

 A hospitalist is a full-time, board-certified internist who specializes in hospital in-patient medicine.
 These physicians provide continuous care to hospitalized patients.
 Members of your hospitalist team, which include physicians and specially trained allied health professionals, will be at Geneva General Hospital and Soldiers & Sailors Memorial Hospital around the clock.

 How will I benefit from a hospitalist's care?

 As hospitalists spend all of their time in the hospital, they are available throughout the day.
 Hospitalists order tests and medical procedures, consult with specialists when appropriate, while maintaining open communication with your primary care physician.
 Hospitalist providers will see you daily at the bedside to evaluate your condition, communicate your diagnostic and treatment plan, and work directly with a Care Manager to develop and coordinate your discharge needs.